-It could help ease their mind about the training process and they may feel more inclined to go on the toilet.
+It could help ease their mind about the training process, and they may feel more inclined to go to the toilet.

 Book With Sound

-This book is an adaptation from an episode of “Daniel Tiger’s Neighborhood,” where Daniel has to remind himself to use the potty.
+This book is an adaptation of an episode of “Daniel Tiger’s Neighborhood,” where Daniel has to remind himself to use the potty.

 This book includes other hygiene habits to remember, like flushing and washing your hands.

-It comes equipped with a button that makes a flushing noise when pressed.
+It has a button that makes a flushing noise when pressed.
 In the story, Daniel asks for help flushing the potty, which your child can do with the interactive button.

 For those of you looking for the whole kit and kaboodle, this may be the one for you.
 This is a set that comes with a potty book, a guide for parents, and a training doll that also comes with its own potty.

-There are different dolls to choose from, so you can pick one that resembles your child the closest.
+There are different dolls to choose from, so you can pick one that most resembles your child.
 It’s even been recommended by some pediatricians and has won titles for its concept.

 It allows your child to learn how to go by taking on the responsibility of “teaching” their doll how to use the potty too.